Key tax factors for efficient cross-border business and investment involving Germany.

 Generally no WHT under domestic law (certain exceptions apply).

 Generally 15.825 percent (exemptions available under the EU Interest-Royalties Directive, if applicable and certain requirements are fulfilled).
 Reduction of WHT under most German tax treaties available.

 Unless modified by a tax treaty: Supervisory board fees are subject to withholding tax at a rate of 30 percent.
-The income from artistic, athletic, acrobatic or similar performances performed in Germany and the income from utilization of such performances is subject to withholding tax at a rate of 15 percent.
+Income from artistic, athletic, acrobatic or similar performances performed in Germany and income from the utilization of such performances is subject to withholding tax at a rate of 15 percent.

 Exemption method (effectively 95 percent), special rules for trade tax purposes, but participation exemption under a tax treaty may be available: